A divergence preserving cut finite element method for Darcy flow: Introduction

 Based on how the interface cuts through the mesh, unfitted finite element methods may produce ill-conditioned linear system matrices reducing the performance of iterative solution techniques~\cite{SauFri13, WadZahKreBer13, puppi2021cut}.
-To remedy this issue several strategies have been proposed.
-The main strategies are: i) stabilization terms that are added to the weak form~\cite{Bu10, puppi2021cut, WadZahKreBer13}; ii) extension operators~\cite{BurHanLar21} which extend the solution from interior elements, that are not cut by the interface, to cut elements; iii) preconditioners; this strategy was for example proposed in \cite{DanSco12} for the $\RT_0\times\text{P}_0$ element pair.
+To remedy this issue several strategies have been proposed such as: i) adding stabilization terms in the weak form~\cite{Bu10, puppi2021cut, WadZahKreBer13}; ii) using extension operators~\cite{BurHanLar21} to extend the solution from interior elements, that are not cut by the interface, to cut elements; iii) using agglomeration techniques \cite{JoLa13}; iv) using preconditioners, this strategy was for example proposed in \cite{DanSco12} for the $\RT_0\times Q_0$ element pair.
 See also \cite{GrRe22} and references therein.